You were told your emotions were the problem.

 Your ability to feel deeply, read a room, sense what's going on beneath the surface—that isn't a liability.
 It's a form of intelligence.
 And when you learn how to use it intentionally, it becomes the most powerful tool you have.

-Be assertive, but not aggressive.
+…but not aggressive.

-Be warm, but don't let your emotions show.
+…but don’t let your emotions show.

-And so you learned to manage.
+to manage.

 To hold it together in the moment, then fall apart quietly later.
 To second-guess whether your reaction was justified or you were just "being too sensitive."
 To wonder if the reason you didn't get the promotion, the respect, or the relationship you wanted had something to do with caring too much.